westlake-autolab/westlake-autolab.github.io/_projects/1_project.md

 <h4>Our Achievements So Far:</h4>

-<p>We are developing a concept-learning module that complements existing end-to-end driving architectures.{% cite renz2025simlingo %} This module aims to build a structured understanding of driving scenarios in parallel with traditional perception and control pipelines.<p>
+<p>We are developing a concept-learning module that complements existing end-to-end driving architectures.{% cite renz2025simlingo %} This module aims to build a structured understanding of driving scenarios in parallel with traditional perception and control pipelines.</p>

 <h4>Future Outlook</h4>